 Unfortunately, it doesn't, unless you can prove that it came from a specific uninsured motorist.
 Remember that the coverage you've purchased is Uninsured Motorists Property Damage coverage – so you must find the motorist who's at fault before you can get paid.

-Uninsured/Underinsured motorists coverage (UM/UIM) refers to two separate but similar coverages: UM (Uninsured) and UIM (Underinsured).
+Uninsured/Underinsured motorist coverage (UM/UIM) refers to two separate but similar coverages: UM (Uninsured) and UIM (Underinsured).

 1. UM: This coverage can be divided into Uninsured Motorist Bodily Injury (UMBI) and Uninsured Motorist Property Damage (UMPD).
 Both are comparatively cheap coverages.

-2. UIM: This can pay for injuries the same way UMBI does, but for drivers who have auto insurance that is lower than your policy's limit and not enough to cover the bills.
+2. UIM: This can pay for injuries the same way UMBI does, but for drivers who have auto insurance that is lower than your policy's limit.